South Carolina Code of Laws

 HISTORY: 1962 Code Section 72-307; 1952 Code Section 72-307; 1942 Code Section 7035-30; 1936 (39) 1231; 2007 Act No. 111, Pt I, Section 28, eff July 1, 2007, applicable to injuries that occur on or after that date.

 SECTION 42-15-90.
-Fees of attorneys and physicians and hospital charges shall be approved by Commission.
+Fees of attorneys and physicians and hospital charges approved by commission.

 (A) Attorney fees, physician fees, and hospital charges for services under this title are subject to the approval of the commission, but a physician or hospital may not collect a fee from an employer or insurance carrier until the physician or hospital has made the reports required by the commission in connection with the case.